caincian/caincian/README.md

 - 👋 Hi, I’m @caincian
-- 👀 I’m interested in Python,C++ and Flask
+- 👀 I’m interested in reading and bike riding
-- 🌱 I’m currently learning Python,C++ and Flask
+- 🌱 I’m currently learning Python,C++,maths and science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...